You are currently viewing Understanding and Managing Seasonal Affective Disorder (SAD)

 Medication

-Another effective treatment option is medication.
-Antidepressants, such as selective serotonin reuptake inhibitors (SSRIs), can be prescribed by a healthcare professional to help manage the symptoms of SAD.
-These medications work by increasing the availability of serotonin in the brain, which can have a positive impact on mood and overall functioning.
-It’s important to work closely with your doctor to find the right medication and dosage that works best for you.
+For some individuals, medication can be a helpful tool.
+Antidepressants, particularly selective serotonin reuptake inhibitors (SSRIs), may be prescribed by a healthcare professional to manage the chemical imbalances associated with SAD.
+These medications work by increasing the availability of serotonin in the brain, leading to improved mood.
+It is crucial to work closely with your doctor to find the right medication and dosage for you.

 Psychotherapy